mheap/nexmo-developer/_documentation/en/concepts/guides/glossary.md

 ## Per-second billing

-With Nexmo per-second billing, you maintain full control over how much you spend.
+With Vonage per-second billing, you maintain full control over how much you spend.
 For example, if your call lasts 2.5 minutes, you are charged for 2.5 minutes, not 3.
 This billing model allows you to make more calls for the same amount of money.

 ## Performance volatility